February 18 to 20, 2022

 Bring the Magic to You!

-February 18 to 20, 2022, join the largest online magical conference in the world, featuring over a hundred Witches and Conjurers coming to you by livestream video from across the globe!
+February 18 to 20, 2022, join the largest online magical conference in the world, featuring nearly a hundred Witches and Conjurers coming to you by livestream video from across the globe!

 Directing Energy through the Vampyre Mythos